simonyipeter/WP-Static-Pages/README.md

 Why better this plugin than other?

-Other plugins only cache from the second request, with this plugin every requests served from cache, include first.
+Other plugins only cache from the second request, with this plugin every requests will serve from cache, include first.
 This is very important for SEO optimization.

 Which plugin is compatible with WP Static Pages plugin?